lightning/bolts/02-peer-protocol.md

   - MAY update the `feerate_per_kw`, the commitment transaction feerate.
   - MAY include additional inputs.
   - MAY set the `num_inputs` to zero.
-  - MUST transmit all outputs.
+  - MUST transmit all outputs, excluding the channel funding output.
-  - MAY include at least one output with the `satoshis` set to zero, to be used as the change output.
+  - MAY include at least one output with the `sats` set to zero, to be used as the change output.

 The receiving node:
   - MUST return an error if:
     - the `feerate_per_kw_funding` is not greater than the previously negotiated rate.
+  - MUST return an error, but not fail the channel if:
+    - it has already received a `funding_locked` message

 #### Rationale
 The sending node's half of the funding transaction will be composed with all of the previously relayed inputs plus the ones included here.

-All outputs must be transmitted in the `init_rbf` message, including ones communicated previously.
+All outputs must be transmitted in the `init_rbf` message, including ones communicated previously, except for the channel funding output.

 If a valid `funding_locked` message is received in the middle of an RBF workflow, the RBF attempt MUST be abandoned.